1. Create a dataset

 What you can't do here: scan a 10 TB table across 5,000 workers.
 For that, BigQuery is still the right tool.
 Data Workshop is for the long tail of dashboards, ad-hoc analysis, and BI pipelines that fit comfortably in tens of gigabytes — the workloads that don't justify a warehouse but outgrow Postgres + manual aggregation.

-User-supplied queries run read-only with filesystem access disabled — read_csv_auto('/etc/passwd') and similar reach off-DB calls return a clean Permission Error.
-Each query gets a cgroup-bounded memory cap, a wall-clock timeout, and its own subprocess; a runaway aggregation OOMs inside its scope, never on the host.
+Every query runs with the local filesystem disabled — read_csv_auto('/etc/passwd') and similar off-DB file calls return a clean Permission Error, verified against the running engine.
+A query can only reach data your own account owns; another tenant's databases are never in scope.
+Each query gets a cgroup-bounded memory cap, a wall-clock timeout, and its own subprocess, so a runaway aggregation OOMs inside its scope, never on the host.

 Ingest accepts .csv, .parquet, .json, and .jsonl / .ndjson.
 Types are inferred from a full scan on ingest, so columns parse cleanly even when the first 1,000 rows look the same.
 Queries use DuckDB SQL — a Postgres-compatible superset with window functions, CTEs, full JSON path operators, and array types.
 Standard ANSI SQL works.

 Bundled into every Canner plan.
-Starter gives you enough to try real work; Basic and Pro scale to genuine BI workloads.
+Starter gives you enough to try real work; Live and Dedicated scale to genuine BI workloads.

 On disk in Montreal, owned by the deploy user on the same VPS that runs your projects.
 No third-party data plane.
 No telemetry on the contents of your queries — only aggregate counts (succeeded / failed / timeout) for billing.
 The query log shows you which SQL ran when; the result rows themselves are never persisted beyond the response.

-Starter is free forever and includes Data Workshop.
+Starter is free and includes Data Workshop.
 Upload a CSV in under a minute.

 Start free